miking-lang/miking-ipm/README.md

 	dot  -"YOUR-FILETYPE" "NAME-OF-INPUT-FILE" -o "NAME-OF-OUTPUT-FILE"

 The filetype decides the type of file you are going to get.
 It can for example be -Tjpg. -Tps or -Tpdf.
+A list of the valid filetypes can be found at <a href="https://graphviz.org/doc/info/output.html">graphviz.org</a>.
 If you want to take the input directly without a file, the commands can also be piped:

 	mi /path/to/source.mc | dot  [-Tjpg | -Tpdf | -Tps] -o /path/to/output